NREL/SolTrace/README.md

     3. Create a directory in the main parent folder to store the build files.
     E.g., ```C:/stdev/build-soltrace/```

-    4. Open a shell or command window in the build folder from step 3
+    4. Open a shell or command window, and navigate to the build folder you just created.

     5. Copy the following cmake command to the shell and run.
 Replace the cmake target with a [supported generator](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html#manual:cmake-generators(7))